open-telemetry/weaver/docs/usage.md

   -d, --registry-git-sub-dir <REGISTRY_GIT_SUB_DIR>
           Optional path in the Git repository where the semantic convention registry is located [default: model]
 ```

+> Note: The `-d` and `--registry-git-sub-dir` options are only used when the
+> registry is a Git URL otherwise these options are ignored.

 ## registry resolve